forbole/flowJuno/.docs/postgres-graphql-setup.md

 ## 1. Install PostgreSQL
 First of all, install PostgreSQL following the [official documentation](https://www.postgresql.org/download/).

-## 2. Create the Juno database
+## 2. Create the flowJuno database
-Once you have installed PostgreSQL, you will need to create the Juno database.
+Once you have installed PostgreSQL, you will need to create the flowJuno database.
 To do so, follow the below steps.

 1. Log into PostgreSQL with root access.
    ```bash